-Misfiring on a global expansion can spell the death of a company.
+Misfiring on a global expansion can spell the death of a company, there is trouble with trying to expand globally.
 Take Borders example of not investing in an e-commerce platform and digital readers because they were failing in an attempted overseas expansion.
-Being able to successfully expand onto global shores is the jackpot for every company, but specific considerations must be accounted for to ensure that the beachhead is successful and not just a temporary landing.
+Being able to successfully expand into global shores is the jackpot for every company, but specific considerations must be accounted for to ensure that the beachhead is successful and not just a temporary landing.

 Secondly, organizations are predisposed to practice parochial strategic planning.
-While the negative impact of having a single perspective for domestic strategies may be overcome, having a singular outlook for a global strategy can prove to be fatal for an organization.
+The negative impact of having a single perspective on domestic strategies may be overcome.
+However, a singular outlook for a global strategy can prove to be fatal for an organization.
 Much of the research and studies highlight the endeavors of global field offices aligning to the home country’s strategy versus the shaping of the organizational strategy to the conditions of their global markets.
 This creates the opportunity for potential misfortune by lacking the cultural cognizance to understand how strategies will be received in an emerging market.
 This one-way communication can also lead to the inability to recognize new opportunities that can be exploited and new innovative ways that value can be created.

 Focusing on a positive example, recall the Louis Vuitton expansion into Asia.
-China was in the beginnings of their economic growth and had an appetite for luxury.
-While Louis Vuitton’s brand name was a consistent strong point, their ability to apply and adjust their expansion strategy made the move successful.
+China was in the beginnings of its economic growth and had an appetite for luxury.
+While Louis Vuitton’s brand name was a consistent strong point.
+Their ability to apply and adjust their expansion strategy made the move successful.
 Louis Vuitton took agile steps as they realized that the cultural and language nuances were stunting their success.
-Adjusting quickly to hire local experts to help them understand how the local search engine optimization (SEO) and social media worked in China their e-commerce platform was able to dominate the luxury industry.
+Adjusting quickly to hire local experts to help them understand the locale.
+How the local search engine optimization (SEO) and social media worked in China.
+As a result, their e-commerce platform was able to dominate the luxury industry.

 Copyright © 2024 9m Consulting - All Rights Reserved.